kgkhs001/Krishna-Garg/index.md

 ## A Themed Arcade Website
 ### Brief Description
-Using Django our team was able to build a responsive themed spirit week website
+Using Django, our team was able to build a responsive themed spirit week website.
+Inside of this website was a fully functional arcade with 4 classic games that were coded by individuals in the group.
+This project was created for the spirit week of the school I was attending.
+Because it was for the school the website had login usernames and passwords for all of the students who used it.
+We set up a database that could hold all of this information.

 ### Problems Encountered

 ### The Code

 3. Virtual Air Hockey